Emmyfrank/searching-keyword-frontend-byusing-gmail-api/README.md

-# SIC Smart IT Consulting - Job Applicant Search

-Welcome to the SIC Smart IT Consulting job applicant search application.
+# searching-keyword-frontend-byusing-gmail-api

+Welcome to searching-keyword-frontend-byusing-gmail-api
+.
 This project is built with React, Vite, and TypeScript.
-It provides a UI for HR personnel to search for job applicants using keywords and retrieve their email and CV link.
+It provides a UI for users personnel to search for using keywords and retrieve their email and CV link.

-## Live Link

-You can check out the live version of the project here: [jix-cv-search-frontend.vercel.app](https://jix-cv-search-frontend.vercel.app)

 ## Table of Contents